hundredrabbits/thebook/north_pacific_logbook.md

 Mirin                     15 ml
 -----------------------   ------------

 Bring water to boil in a pot.
-Add the soba noodles to pot, submerge noodles, and lower to a simmer.
+Add the soba noodles to the pot, submerge noodles, and lower to a simmer.
 Cook according to package instructions, which is usually anywhere between 5 and 8 minutes.
 Check for doneness.
 When done, drain and transfer back to the pot.
 Cover noodles in cold water, and run your fingers through the noodles gently, agitating them to remove the excess starch.
 It's possible to skip this step, but the noodles will be gummy.
 Drain noodles, and divide into two bowls.

 Grate 1 cm of daikon radish, and serve overtop of noodles, along with some toasted, black sesame seeds.